nexpy/nxrefine/docs/source/sample.rst

 Refine Menu
 ===========
-The *NXRefine* plugin to *NeXpy* installs a top-level menu labelled "Refine", which initializes parameters required for the data reduction workflow, determines
+The *NXRefine* plugin to *NeXpy* installs a top-level menu labelled "Refine", which allows parameters required for the data reduction workflow to be initialized.

 Choose Parameters
 -----------------